Jawad-Mufti/Parallel-parking-with-arduino-system/README.md

 -Arduino uno board attached to a mini car.
 - breadboard + connectors
--Ultra-sonic sensors attached to certain pins. please update pin numbers to the relevant pins in your car.
+-Ultra-sonic sensors attached to certain pins.

+- please update (initialize) pin numbers to the relevant pins on your arduino board.pins.